God’s Gonna Cut You Down

 3. Earth Angel

-A cold, leaden worry coiled around Diego’s spine, tightening with every passing second of the lift’s transit.
+The lift descended, and with every passing second, a cold, leaden worry tightened around Diego’s spine.
 After what felt like an eternity, the metal doors cycled open in layers, revealing the abandoned corridors of Delta Ring.
-Even knowing it wouldn’t help, fear drove Diego to reach down and retrieve the knife, his grip tightening until his knuckles turned white.
+Fear drove Diego to reach down and retrieve the knife.
+His grip tightened on the handle until his knuckles turned white.
 While it wasn’t much, it was something.

-He lingered at the lift’s threshold, his chest heaving with rapid, shallow breaths that formed faint white puffs in the chilled air—a biting reminder of the vacuum of space beyond the orbital’s walls.
-Delta Ring’s lockdown set the environmentals at bare minimums, leaving the temperature noticeably colder than the habitable Rings.
+He lingered at the lift’s threshold, his chest heaving with rapid breaths that formed faint white puffs in the chilled air—a reminder of the vacuum of space beyond the orbital’s walls.
+The environmentals were set at bare minimums down here, leaving the temperature noticeably colder than the habitable rings.

 He needed a passkey.

 Then he heard it—a distant grunt, the cry of a growler echoing through the back halls.
-Diego’s pulse spiked, and he instinctively reached for his gift.
-A sharp, white flash lanced through his mind—exhaustion made using el sentido dotado almost unbearable.
+Diego’s pulse spiked.
+He instinctively reached for his gift, and a sharp, white flash shot through his mind—exhaustion made using el sentido dotado almost unbearable.

 And, of course, nothing happened.

-Whether from days on the run without sleep or just another symptom of adolescence, his gift had become as unreliable as his voice, which had started cracking at the worst times.
+Whether from too long on the run without sleep or just another symptom of adolescence, his gift had become as unreliable as his voice.
 Straining for it now only led to splitting headaches.

-He moved down a short hall, emerging into a plaza.
-His eyes darted around, scanning frantically for a hiding spot.
+He hurried down a short hall, emerging into a plaza.
+His eyes darted around, scanning for a hiding spot.
 The growlers could arrive any second.

-Dust floated in the air, illuminated by a few dim lights, their flickering bulbs clinging to life.
-Scattered metal benches, abandoned kiosks, faded advertisements, piles of clothing, and planter boxes cradling the skeletal remains of trees filled the space.
+A few dim lights flickered weakly, illuminating dust floating in the air.
+Scattered metal benches, abandoned kiosks, faded advertisements, piles of clothing, and the skeletal remains of trees in planter boxes filled the space.

 Where to hide?
-He dismissed several options out of hand, like climbing on top of a kiosk.
+He immediately dismissed several options—like climbing on top of a kiosk.
 Without being able to mask his presence with his gift, the growlers would see him.
 His eye caught on a trash can tipped on its side.
-Diego dove in, pulling ancient garbage over himself, heart hammering, and prayed it would be enough.
+Diego prayed it would be enough and dove in, pulling ancient garbage over himself, heart hammering.

-The cold air seeped through his lightweight jumpsuit, sending shivers rippling up his spine and down his arms.
+The cold air seeped through his lightweight jumpsuit, sending shivers rippling along his arms and down his spine.
 The standard attire, ideal for Charlie Ring’s steady 21 degrees Celsius, offered little protection against the biting chill down here.
 Diego would need to find something warmer—and soon.

-He waited, breaths shallow, his mind wandering despite the danger.
+He waited, breaths shallow.
+His mind wandered despite the danger.
 How many growlers could be down here?
 Hundreds?
 Thousands?
-The uncertainty gnawed at him.
+The uncertainty only gnawed at him.
 Before the Arrival, Serenity had been home to so many.
 Were they all still down here as growlers?

-Every void storm brought chaos, driving void terrors from the lower decks back up into the upper rings—or worse, turning more people into growlers.
+Every void storm brought chaos, driving terrors from the lower decks back up into the upper rings—or worse, turning more people into growlers.
 From the stories Diego had heard, growlers were so vicious that even a single one could take down several soldiers if it got too close.
-Rather than risk a fight, the defense squads had learned to herd them into maintenance lifts, sending them to the lower rings.
+Rather than risk a fight, the defense squads had learned to herd them into maintenance lifts, then send them back to the lower rings.

 Where he now was.

-The steady rattle of the station’s environmental systems was the only sound breaking the stillness.
-As his pulse slowed, Diego felt a twinge of embarrassment—he’d been jumping at shadows.
-Resigned to venturing out without using his gift to sense danger, he pushed the trash aside and crawled out, cautiously scanning his surroundings.
+His pulse slowed, and Diego felt a twinge of embarrassment—was he just jumping at shadows?
+Resigned to venturing out without using his gift to sense danger, he pushed the trash aside and crawled out.

 At the plaza’s center stood a dry, tiered fountain, its mint green and pale pink tiles fractured and crumbling.
 Once-polished chrome accents were dulled by layers of grime and dust.
 Tattered storefronts bordered the space, their windows shattered, signage broken and dark.

-Faded advertisements, relics of a brighter time, clung to the walls and kiosks.
+Faded advertisements from before the Arrival clung to the walls and kiosks.
 One depicted a sleek starship soaring through space, accompanied by the tagline: “Embark on an Interstellar Journey with Quantum Quest Travel Agency.”
-Another, colors faded, featured a beaming teenaged girl in a plaid skirt, playfully leaning forward with her hands on her knees, proclaiming, “Buy Tomorrow’s Fashion Today at Bobby Soxers!”
+Another featured a beaming teenage girl in a plaid skirt, playfully leaning forward with her hands on her knees, proclaiming, “Buy Tomorrow’s Fashion Today at Bobby Soxers!”

-Diego weighed his options carefully.
-The residents of Serenity Orbital had primarily inhabited the Alpha, Bravo, and Charlie Rings for the past two decades, bringing many alterations and changes.
+Diego paused to consider his options.
+Nowadays, the residents of Serenity Orbital inhabited the Alpha, Bravo, and Charlie Rings.
+They’d made many alterations and changes through the years.
 Stores were gutted, diners repurposed, and offices converted into makeshift homes.

-Diego paused, recalling the hours he and Miguel had spent huddled in the hideout, flipping through comics—especially those starring Atomic Pizzarama’s iconic mascot, Remy, and his intrepid friends on their galactic escapades.
-Miguel had always dreamed of visiting an Atomic Pizzarama and had often speculated that one might have existed on the orbital.
+Diego paused, remembering the hours he and Miguel had spent huddled in their hideout, flipping through old comics—especially the ones with Atomic Pizzarama’s iconic mascot, Remy, and his intrepid friends on their galactic escapades.

-Rubbing his hands to warm them, he studied the promenade loop as it curved away in both directions.
-Every shadow seemed a potential hiding spot for the growlers.
+Rubbing his hands for warmth, he studied the promenade curving off in both directions.
+Every shadow looked like a potential hiding spot for growlers.
 He glanced around, unable to shake the feeling of being watched, as if unseen eyes followed his every move.

-A wave of cold, heavy sorrow gripped Diego’s heart.
-These piles were markers of those who had once walked the orbital’s halls and would never be seen again.
+A wave of cold, heavy sorrow clenched his heart.
+These were silent memorials of those who had once walked the orbital’s halls and would never be seen again.

 Like his parents.

-No matter how hard he tried to forget that horrific moment when the Kraal took them, it remained seared into his mind.
-His heart clenched, a crushing weight pressing down as grief flooded through him.
+No matter how hard he tried to forget it, that final, horrific moment only days before remained seared into his mind—followed always by the crushing weight it carried.
 While running from La Familia, he’d struggled against the urge to stop and cry, but no more.
 The dam broke.
 The sorrow overcame him, and he let go.

 It hollowed him out, leaving behind an ache he couldn’t ignore and had no idea how to fill.

 Was it true?
 Had he summoned the Kraal that killed his parents?
-The thought raked at his mind, but he slammed the door on it, locking it away.
+The thought clawed at his mind.
+But he couldn’t go there.
+He slammed the door on it, locking it away.
 The possibility was too much to bear.

-Even drowning in sorrow, Diego knew he couldn’t afford to lose himself to guilt and despair—not now.
+Even drowning in sorrow, Diego knew he couldn’t afford to lose himself too much—not now.
 Any noise could draw unwanted attention.
-Sniffling, he fought to regain control, stifling his sobs and wiping his tears away with trembling hands.
+Sniffling and huffing, he fought to recover.
+Wiping tears from his eyes, he glanced at the jacket again.

-Despite his desperate need for warmer garments, grief rooted him in place.
-These weren’t his parents’ clothes—he knew that—but knowing they had once belonged to someone who was cherished and loved left an ache in his chest.
-He just couldn’t bring himself to sift through the piles.
+Despite his desperate need for warmer things, grief rooted him in place.
+While these weren’t his parents’ clothes, knowing they had once belonged to someone who was once cherished and loved made it too hard to sort through them.

 Two years ago.